broccolijs/broccoli/README.md

 This `.file` property is used by both the console logging, and the server middleware to display more helpful error messages.

+Due to the asynchronous architecture of Broccoli, stack traces may not reflect the original source of errors.
+To prevent this, the stack may be collected at the plugin's constructor with `new Error().stack` and then injected into the `.brocfileLocation` property on the thrown error object.

+When present, the `.brocfileLocation` property will replace the actual stack trace in the console logging.

 #### Descriptive Naming

 As of 0.11 Broccoli prints a log of any trees that took a significant amount of the total